droglenc/NCNRS349/resources/Syllabus-Current.md

 Finally, note that the [College's Academic Integrity Statement & Policy](https://my.northland.edu/student-policies/academic-policies/#academic-integrity){:target="_blank"} will be followed in this course.
 Please make sure that you are familiar with its content.

 ### Work Outside of Class
 As a general rule-of-thumb[^studytime], you are expected to spend 2-3 hours of time outside of class for each hour in class.
 For this course, you will meet for 4 hours per week and, thus, you should dedicate between 8 and 12 hours of time outside of class time preparing for class, completing assignments, reviewing your work, and asking questions or for help. **The work required for this course can be completed within this expected amount of time, if that time is without distraction**.
-If monitoring your phone/device is distracting you from getting your work done then you may consider the aid of apps (e.g., [Forest](https://www.forestapp.cc/)) designed to reduce distractions from devices.[^DistractionAids]
+If monitoring your phone/device is distracting you from getting your work done then you may consider the aid of apps (e.g., [Forest](https://www.forestapp.cc/){:target="_blank"}) designed to reduce distractions from devices.[^DistractionAids]

-If you feel that you are spending too much time on some assignments or preparations, then start your work earlier so that you can stop (and do other things) and make plans to [seek help](#assistance)).
+If you feel that you are spending too much time on some assignments or preparations, then start your work earlier so that you can stop (and do other things) and make plans to [seek help](#assistance).

 ---